 This pattern continues up to the 9th decile where 90% of candidates scored lower than this figure (2880).

 This means that if you score 2880 or above, and are therefore in the 9th decile rank, 90% of candidates scored lower than you.
 Or another way of seeing this is that you’re in the top 10% of candidates.

 You may be thinking: ‘but what does this mean?’, ‘is it important where you rank?’, ‘is this information used by medical schools?’.

-A large proportion of medical schools who include the UCAT within their entry criteria will either set a threshold score, which candidates must meet in order to progress with their application, or will rank students based on their UCAT score.
-In both cases the decile ranking is relevant.
+A large proportion of medical schools that include the UCAT within their entry criteria will either set a threshold score, which candidates must meet to progress with their application, or will rank students based on their UCAT score.
+In both cases, the decile ranking is relevant.

-If your chosen medical school sets a threshold score, this is likely to change each year, as it’ll be based on how candidates have performed during that examination year.
+If your chosen medical school sets a threshold score, this will likely change each year, as it’ll be based on how candidates have performed during that examination year.
 Therefore, how you perform in relation to your fellow candidates is important, and the decile ranking will show you this.